 Your wellbeing is more than just your physical health so it’s important to look after your mental emotional and social health as well.
+Especially when working remotely.
 Doing so will give you the emotional and mental strength to:

 - manage your responses appropriately to troubling situations and difficult people

 - hone your ability to focus and not be distracted

 - build close relationships with the people you work and live alongside.